r-lib/ragg/cran-comments.md

-This is a minor release adding a new argument to all devices as well as preparing the device system for the next graphic engine version.
-No breaking changes.
+This release moves all text layouting to the new textshaping package and contains some code changes to accommodate that.

 ## Test environments
 * local R installation, R 4.0.1